flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 ## Troubleshooting

-Sometimes can it happen that the ATC station does not respond to PDC or CPDLC messages.
-This can happen due to aircraft, ATC or Hoppie issues.
+Sometimes the ATC station does not respond to PDC or CPDLC messages.
+This mostly happens because of ATC controllers not responding, an issue in the Hoppie network or potentially an issue with the A32NX.

-This chapter gives some hints to check if the missing communication is caused by the A32NX.
+This chapter will give you some hints to check what the actual cause of the issue is.

 ### Find online stations